Malcolm Smith (American politician)

 Malcolm Anthony Smith (born August 9, 1956) is an American politician from New York who was convicted of public corruption.
 A Democrat, Smith represented the 10th district in the New York State Senate from 2000 to 2002 and Senate District 14 from 2003 to 2014.
 Smith served as New York State Senate Majority Leader in 2009 and as Temporary President of the New York State Senate from 2009 to 2010; he is the first African-American to hold those leadership positions.

 On April 2, 2013, Smith was arrested by the FBI on federal corruption charges.
 The United States Attorney for the Southern District of New York and the Federal Bureau of Investigation alleged that Smith attempted to secure a spot on the Republican ballot in the 2013 New York City mayoral election through bribery of New York City Councilman Dan Halloran and two other Republican officials.
 In September 2014, Smith's Democratic primary challenger, former New York City Councilman Leroy Comrie, defeated Smith in a landslide.
 The following year, Smith was convicted of all charges against him and sentenced to seven years in federal prison.

-Early life

-A Queens native, Malcolm Smith earned a bachelor's degree in business administration from Fordham University and went on to earn an MBA from Adelphi University.
-At Adelphi, he was inducted into Delta Mu Delta, an honor society for business administration.
-He has also completed certificate programs from Harvard Law School and Wharton Business School.

-Prior to his political career, Smith worked in real estate development.
-In 1985, he was named president of Neighborhood Housing Services of Jamaica.
-In 1991, he founded Smith Development Corporation, and subsequently built over 100 housing units in southeastern Queens, Far Rockaway and Brooklyn.
-He was also responsible for several notable commercial projects such as the Pathmark Plaza-Springfield Gardens, the interior of the Federal Aviation Administration building, and the baseball fields at Roy Wilkins Park in Jamaica.

 Political career

 Smith (right) with Hiram Monserrate in 2009.

 Smith began his political career as a senior aide and political protégé to Congressman Floyd H. Flake from 1986 to 1991.
-Smith also served as a chief aide to City Councilman Archie Spigner, who was an assistant to Mayor Ed Koch, and a member of the advance staff for vice presidential candidate Geraldine Ferraro in 1984.
+Smith also served as a chief aide to City Councilman Archie Spigner, who was an assistant to Mayor Ed Koch.